ansys/pyfluent/doc/source/user_guide/meshing_workflow/meshing_workflows.rst

 Classic meshing workflow
 ========================
-You can use PyFluent to access the classic meshing workflows which align with the journaled syntax.
+You can use PyFluent to access the classic meshing workflows which align with the journal syntax.

 Watertight geometry meshing workflow
 ------------------------------------